mateuszjurewicz/notes_public/notes/English Vocabulary.md

 - `vociferous`
 loud and forceful, characterized by vehement opinions (e.g. of support for something).
 - `wallah`
-an arabic expression meaning "I swear by God" but also as a noun, from Hindi, it means a person employed in a particular activity (e.g. a kitchen wallah, rickshaw wallah) or an important person within a field (e.g. a Republican wallah).
+an arabic expression meaning "I swear by God" but also as a noun, from Hindi, it means a person employed in a particular activity (e.g. a kitchen -----, rickshaw -----) or an important person within a field (e.g. a Republican ----).
 - `whet sb's appetite`
-to increase sb's appetite, from `whet` as "to sharpen", as in a whetstone.
+to increase sb's appetite, from the word for "to sharpen", as in a ----stone.